milwad-dev/laravel-validate/docs/1.x/valid-ip-address-ipv4.md

 ## ValidIpAddressIPV4

-If you want to validation ipv4 address, you can use `ValidIpAddressIPV4` rule:
+If you want to validate the ipv4 address, you can use the `ValidIpAddressIPV4` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidIpAddressIPV4;